Blood Sugar and Migraines

 Migraine headaches are a symptom of low blood sugar in some people.
 Normally, here is how the blood sugar system works in the body:

 - You eat a meal.
-The foods in that meal are broken down by enzymes and the sugar in the food, which is then released into the blood.
+The foods in that meal are broken down by enzymes and the sugar in the food is then released into the blood.
 Your blood sugar rises from this.

 - Your pancreas detects the rise in blood sugar and then produces insulin to bring the blood sugar level within the normal range (80 to 120 mg/dl).

 - If your blood sugar level initially rises too high, the pancreas has to produce more insulin than what is normally needed.
 The result is that the blood sugar can drop to a low blood sugar zone.
 It will stay there until you eat again.

 Make sure that the meal you eat doesn't have an abundance of high glycemic index foods.
 This can ensure that your blood sugar levels stay stable, protecting you from a migraine flare-up.

 Low Blood Sugar Symptoms

 When you eat a meal, your blood sugar level should stay within the normal zone for at least four hours.
 This means you should not be hungry, have cravings or feel fatigued for at least four hours.
 However, by incorporating high glycemic index foods, you can expect to be hungry as little as one hour later after completing your meal.
 The symptoms of low blood sugar may also accompany hunger.
 Here’s a list of those symptoms: